Sanjay-George/Study-In-Germany/README.md

 1. Find the courses / universities you want to apply for
 2. Apply for student dorms in the cities of your preferred universities.
 3. Prepare for and write GRE (optional)
-4. Prepare for and write IELTS (compulsory for English-taught courses)
+4. Prepare for and write English Language Test - IELTS / TOEFL (compulsory for English-taught courses)
 5. Prepare for and write German Language test (for German-taught courses)
 6. Formulate your Statement of Purpose (extremely important!)
 7. Apply to the universities ahead of deadlines